boots-edu/textbook/source/original/Week1.md

 * What is this course about?
   * In this course we will continue to study the field of Computer Science delving deeper into core concepts and introducing new concepts and paradigms for producing well engineered software solutions
-  * Specifically, we will study Objects and Object\-Oriented programming techniques as well as various structures and algorithms to promote good software design.
+  * Specifically, we will study Objects and Object-Oriented programming techniques as well as various structures and algorithms to promote good software design.

 # CISC181 Details

 This semester, the course will be taught in Typescript.
-Typescript is a free and open\-source programming language that adds static typing and type annotations to Javascript.
+Typescript is a free and open-source programming language that adds static typing and type annotations to Javascript.

 Typescript is used widely and has become the most common language for developing applications for the web.